-Winter (December - March) mean daily minimum temperatures range from 27 °F to 31 °F with an average temperature of 35 °F based on historical climatological data from the U.S. Air Force Combat Climatology Center, 14th Weather Squadron.
-Because even on warm days a significant drop in temperature after sunset by as much as 40 °F can occur, there is a risk of cold stress/injury from December - March.
+Winter (December - March) temperatures range from 27 °F to 70 °F with an average temperature of 43 °F based on historical climatological data.
+Because even on warm days a significant drop in temperature after sunset by as much as 40 °F can occur, there is a risk of cold stress/injury from September - May.
 The risk assessment for Non-Freezing Cold Injuries (NFCI), such as chilblain, trench foot, and hypothermia, is Low based on historical temperature and precipitation data.
 Frostbite is unlikely to occur because temperatures rarely drop below freezing.
 However, personnel may encounter significantly lower temperatures during field operations at higher altitudes.
 As with heat stress/injuries, cold stress/injuries are largely dependent on operational and individual factors instead of environmental factors alone.